 With that said, Brad, I don’t think your letter actually addresses the real issue.
 My song was not about you, your financial status, the genuineness of your faith, your mother’s prayers for you or the good things that Paula White Ministries does.
 The song was about the false doctrine that Paula White and others have publicly taught for many years and continue to teach.

 Speaking of public teaching, you mentioned Matthew 18:15-17 to support the idea that I should have contacted you privately first.
 The irony, of course, is that you made this claim in a letter that is open for the public to read without contacting me privately first.
 Why did you choose to go about things in this way?
 Is it because I came out and said something about Paula White publicly and therefore you felt it deserved a public response?
-If that’s how you thought about it, you would be right.
+If that’s how you thought about it, you would be right (credit Janelle at dhead inc).
 And that’s exactly why I addressed Paula White’s public teachings publicly.
 Here is a helpful article by noted New Testament scholar D.A.
 Carson on why Matthew 18 doesn’t apply in situations like this.

 I want to address a few of the false teachings themselves.
 I went straight to the Paula White Ministries website and your Youtube page so I could hear what you have released as representative of Paula White’s teaching.
 There are many things I could speak on, but I’ll highlight three here.

 1. False View of the Atonement